viragbioinfo/VIBE2022-test.github.io/_rooms/room-a.md

 name: Lecture theatre
 ---

-Ground floor of the School of Medicine, on the left as you come in the main door.
+The lecture theatre is on the ground floor of the School of Medicine (Room 0-016) on the left as you come in the main door.